BurnP3/BurnP3Plus/_scenarios/seciton4.md

 **Datasheet internal name:** burnP3Plus_IgnitionDistribution

-The **Ignition Distribution** datasheet can be found under the **Advanced** node and contains information about how ignitions should be assigned to seasons, causes, and/or fire zones.
+The **Ignition Distribution** datasheet can be found under the **Sample Ignitions** node and contains information about how ignitions should be assigned to seasons, causes, and/or fire zones.
 This information can then be used to stratify ignition locations, burning conditions, etc.

 This datasheet is an input for the *Sample Ignitions* transformer.